Squeezy: Rapid VM Memory Reclamation for Serverless Functions: Conclusion

 \section{Conclusion}

-We present HotMem, a novel memory management framework to enable the rapid reclamation of hotplugged memory in virtual machines, tailored for VM-sandboxed serverless functions.
-HotMem multiplexes functions on lean microVMs and hotplugs function memory on a per-function basis.
-By segregating hotplugged memory from normal VM memory, HotMem bounds the lifetimes of allocations on hotplugged memory to the lifetime of the function associated function, ensuring that hotplugged memory is readily reclaimable on function exit.
-HotMem is able to reclaim memory of terminated serverless functions an order of magnitude faster than state-of-the-art and achieves comparable tail latency with a setup that relies on statically over-provisioned VMs.
-Finally, HotMem eliminates the performance impact on co-located function instances during VM shrinking, as it totally obviates the need for page migrations on the reclaim path.
+We present Squeezy, a novel memory management framework, that enables the rapid reclamation of hotplugged memory for N:1 FaaS VMs.
+By segregating hot-plugged from normal VM memory, Squeezy bounds the lifetime of allocations on hotplugged memory to the lifetime of the associated function, ensuring that hotplugged memory is readily reclaimable on function exit.
+Squeezy is able to reclaim memory of terminated serverless functions an order of magnitude faster than state-of-the-art, eliminating the performance impact of memory down-sizing on co-located function instances, as it totally obviates the need for page migrations on the reclaim path.